Skip nav to main content.

 With this top-down approach, you and your company can ensure that each team member has the necessary information to keep his or her daily responsibilities in compliance.

-Manuals and guides are useful; however, call centers really should be using software and systems to help curb human error.
+Manuals and guides are useful; however, contact centers really should be using software and systems to help curb human error.
 Plus, regular internal compliance audits and training sessions that use case studies and before-and-after-Regulation-F examples can go a long way in keeping everything on track.

 Team members should be encouraged to put the consumer’s needs at the center of their dialogue, ask probing questions, and provide convenient and agreeable correspondence options to the consumer whenever possible, in order to maintain a positive engagement.
 While this article offers a comprehensive summary of the most important changes found in Regulation F, the full details of the legislature can be found here.